maxvint/flateam/README.md

 Flateam
 =======

-Flateam is a flat team tool for a web project
+Flateam is a flat team tool for a web project.